DeeJ4yNg/Troubleshooting-Assistant/README.md

 ## Acknowledgments

-- Built with LangChain for LLM integration
+- Built with [LangChain](https://langchain.com) for LLM integration
-- Uses Rich for the command-line interface
+- Uses [Rich](https://rich.readthedocs.io) for beautiful command-line interface
-- Inspired by ReAct (Reasoning-action) AI frameworks
+- Inspired by [ReAct](https://react-lm.github.io) AI frameworks
+- Knowledge management powered by vector similarity search

+---

+**Ready to troubleshoot your Windows issues?**
+Start with `python main.py` and let the AI agent guide you to a solution!